mark-lester/cardano/README.md

 ```
 TTT
 ``````
-and I will tell you in a blink which grids have got our surgical scar on.
-For the CVRST BE head stone on what is alleged to be Shakespeare's grave, there are actually 3 grids that have that mark
+and it will tell you, in a blink, which grids have got our surgical scar on.
+For the CVRST BE head stone on what is alleged to be Shake-speare's grave, there are actually 3 grids that have that mark
 ```
 cardano -c grave.object -r ttt.def -s ttt.list -m null.list -p 6 ttt.list -v null.list